Rugby-New Zealand 30 British & Irish Lions 15 - international result

-AUCKLAND, June 24 New Zealand beat British and Irish Lions 30-15 (halftime 13-8) in the first match of their three-test series at Eden Park in Auckland on Saturday.
+AUCKLAND, June 24 (Reuters) - New Zealand beat British and Irish Lions 30-15 (halftime 13-8) in the first match of their three-test series at Eden Park in Auckland on Saturday.

 Scorers: